neoforged/.github/primers/1.21.2/index.md

 - `net.minecraft.world.level.levelgen`
     - `SurfaceRules$Context#getSeaLevel`, `SurfaceSystem#getSeaLevel` - Gets the sea level of the generator settings.
     - `WorldOptions#testWorldWithRandomSeed` - Creates a test world with a randomly generated seed.
+- `net.minecraft.world.level.levelgen.feature.treedecorators.TreeDecorator$Context#checkBlock` - Checks if the block at the given position matches the predicate.
+- `net.minecraft.world.level.levelgen.structure.templatesystem.StructureTemplate`
+    - `getJigsaws` - Returns the jigsaw blocks that are at the provided position with the given rotation.
+    - `getJointType` - Returns the joint type of the jigsaw block.
+    - `$JigsawBlockInfo` - A record which contains the block info for a jigsaw block.
+        - Most methods that involve jigsaws have replaced the `$StructureBlockInfo` with a `$JigsawBlockInfo`.
 - `net.minecraft.world.level.lighting.LayerLightSectionStorage#lightOnInColumn` - Returns whether there is light in the zero node section position.
 - `net.minecraft.world.level.pathfinder.PathFinder#setMaxVisitedNodes` - Sets the maximum number of nodes that can be visited.
 - `net.minecraft.world.level.portal`